-The usage of instruments and field measurements are extensively on the rise, especially for optimised construction control and safety monitoring.
+The usage of instruments and field measurements is extensively on the rise, especially for optimized construction control and safety monitoring.
 The increased demand has led to the need for a cost-effective instrumentation monitoring network system that would allow monitoring of various parameters but within budgeted walls.

 Sensors play a crucial role when it comes to monitoring.
 Even though there are several sensors available in the market today, the traditional sensor uses the same kind of network to produce the data and output.
 To put it simply, traditional sensors are bound in a typical instrumentation network with the help of a central data acquisition system (DAS).
 The DAS takes in the input from the sensors and then makes use of multiplexers to produce the output in suitable engineering units.
 This output is then stored in the internal memory of the DAS and is retrievable by a PC.

 The era of digital sensors has changed it all.
-The new system makes things considerably easier by adopting a single 3 conductor cable that seamlessly connects all the sensors and data logger in a serial bus.
+The new system makes things considerably easier by adopting a single 3-conductor cable that seamlessly connects all the sensors and data loggers in a serial bus.
 The digital aspect of the sensor allows it to produce accurate output that is not disrupted by the cable length running between the sensor and the datalogger.

 Furthermore, the digital sensors collect the calibration parameters inside the sensors and present the output directly in terms of suitable engineering units.
 This makes them smart sensors.